 You can have the low-maintenance condo life and have your boat parked in your backyard!
 Click the button below to see what’s available.

-Here at Florida Coast Realty Partners, we remain current on the common pitfalls associated with buying and owning condominiums in Brevard County.
+Here at Florida Coast Realty of Brevard, we remain current on the common pitfalls associated with buying and owning condominiums in Brevard County.
 Here are just a few items of special concern to condo buyers/owners:

 - Does the association have adequate financial reserves?